BolajiAyodeji/Blogposts/cjvvei43q0011e4s131vmolae.md

 So `Object.freeze()` doesn't fully **freeze** an object when it has properties that are nested.

-To completely freeze objects and its nested properties, you can write your own library or use already created libraries like [Deepfreeze](https://github.com/substack/deep-freeze) or [immutable-js](https://github.com/immutable-js/immutable-js)
+To completely freeze objects and their nested properties, you can write your own library or use already created libraries like [Deepfreeze](https://github.com/substack/deep-freeze) or [immutable-js](https://github.com/immutable-js/immutable-js)

 ### Conclusion

 `const` and `Object.freeze()` are not the same, `const` prevents reassignment and `Object.freeze()` prevents immutability

 Thanks for reading, Cheers!

+%%[substack]